Trump, Biden cede stage to voters for Election Day verdict

 The president threatened legal action to block the counting of ballots received after Election Day.
 If Pennsylvania ballot counting takes several days, as is allowed, Trump claimed without evidence that "cheating can happen like you have never seen."

-In fact, there are roughly 20 states that allow mail-in ballots received after Election Day to be counted — up to nine days and longer in some states.
-Litigation has centered on just a few where states have made changes in large part due to the coronavirus.
+In fact, there are roughly 20 states that allow mail-in ballots received after Election Day to be counted -- up to nine days and longer in some states.
+Litigation has centred on just a few where states have made changes in large part due to the coronavirus.

 Biden told voters in Pennsylvania that the very fabric of the nation was at stake and offered his own election as the firmest rebuke possible to a president whom he said had spent "four years dividing us at every turn."